aliasyeda/OPTIMIZATION-MODEL/README.md

 # OPTIMIZATION-MODEL

-# 📈 Business Optimization Model using Linear Programming (Task 4 – CodTech Internship)
+# 📈 Business Optimization Model using Linear Programming

 This project solves a business problem using **Linear Programming (LP)** techniques and the **PuLP** optimization library in Python.
 It is part of Task 4 of the CodTech internship, where the goal is to model and optimize a real-world scenario using mathematical optimization methods.